 Best Hotels in Fermo & surroundings

-Find below a selection of some recommended accommodation in the municipality and the Province: Resort A Palazzo, Monterosato Country House, Hotel Boutique Leone, Villa Lattanzi and Casale Biancopecora.
-I’ve been to Casale Biancopecora some years ago and I really recommend it!
-Massimo and Michela -the hosts- are very friendly, and the apartments are very charming!
+Find below a selection of some recommended accommodation in the municipality and the Province: Monterosato Country House, Hotel Boutique Leone, Villa Lattanzi, Resort A Palazzo, and Casale Biancopecora.
+Monterosato Country Club is a stunning villa immersed in the splendid rolling hills of the Marche countryside: I really recommend it!
+I’ve been also to Casale Biancopecora some years ago: Massimo and Michela -the hosts- are very friendly, and the apartments are very charming!

 Did you like this post?
 If so, like the Wonderful Marche Facebook Page: I will bring you with me in my local adventures!
 Share it with your friends and let’s keep in contact!